-With spring break upon us and warmer weather ahead, it’s that time of year your hotel may be thinking about running some special deals to boost bookings and stand out from the competition.
-Promotional rates are not only great for maximizing occupancy and revenue, but they’re fun too!
-While your guests are getting a good deal, you get the opportunity to show off your property to lots of new customers!
+As travel picks up with the warming weather, it’s that time of year your hotel may be thinking about running special packages and promos to stand out from the competition.
+Promotional rates are not only good for maximizing occupancy and revenue, but they’re fun too!
+While your guests get great value, you get the opportunity to show off your property to lots of new customers!

 Two very important questions to ask are: